Strong as a Mother.

 More than a Fitness Studio

-Physically located in Telford, Shropshire, Willow provides high quality specialist offerings for pregnancy, postnatal, motherhood and the peri- to post-menopause stage.
+Physically located in Telford, Shropshire and virtually located online, Willow provides high quality specialist offerings for pregnancy, postnatal, motherhood and the peri- to post-menopause stage.

 I fuse my range of skills in fitness and soft tissue therapy, and education in advanced pregnancy, postnatal and women's wellness to tailor all my treatments and classes to suit your specific needs, combining massage, nutrition, movement, and wellbeing.